Lausanne is a Primary Years Programme (PYP) school.

 IN THIS SECTION

-Lausanne provides an enjoyable, vibrant and strong academic setting for the youngest of our learners.
+Lausanne provides an enjoyable, vibrant and robust academic setting for the youngest of our learners.

 Our Early Childhood curriculum engages children in hands-on learning as our teachers work to enhance the little Lynx comprehension and creativity.
 Small class sizes also allow teachers to individually adapt and meet students' individual needs and natural curiosities.

 Young children learn best through play.
-Time is allotted into each day to spontaneous play and the building of gross motor skills.
-This is balanced with playful learning opportunities as our teachers make lesson plans come alive.
+Time is allotted into each day for it and the building of gross motor skills.
+This is balanced with learning opportunities as our teachers make lesson plans come alive.